Old High Court Building, Melbourne

-The Old High Court Building is a Heritage Council of Victoria and National Heritage List listed building in Little Bourke Street, Melbourne.
-The High Court of Australia sat at the building from 1928 to 1980, and it was the location of its registry from 1928 to 1973.
+The Old High Court Building is a building that formerly housed the High Court of Australia, when resident in Melbourne, in a building located at 450 Little Bourke Street, Melbourne, in Victoria, Australia.
+The High Court sat at the building from 1928 to 1980, and it was the location of its registry from 1928 to 1973.

+The building was added to the National Heritage List on 11 July 2007; the Victorian branch of the National Trust also added the building to a non-statutory heritage list; and on 22 June 1993 the building was added to the now defunct Register of the National Estate.

+History

 Significant cases heard at the old High Court Building include: